July 17 - 22, 2019

-Day 2 (FRI): It will be a very early morning--waking by 3:00 and departing by 3:30 am, we'll drive 45 minutes to the trailhead in the dark.
-The trek to the valley where we'll find HIMALAYAN SNOWCOCK takes about 90 minutes at a slow to moderate pace.
+It will be a very early morning--waking by 3:00 and departing by 3:30 am, we'll drive 45 minutes to the trailhead in the dark.
+The trek to the valley where we'll find Himalayan Snowcock takes about 90-120 minutes at a slow to moderate pace.
 We give ourselves up to 2 hours to make sure we are in place by 6:30 AM at an ideal viewing location.
 Then comes the hard work of scanning rugged terrain and slopes for our quarry.
-It's not uncommon for BLACK ROSY-FINCH and CLARK'S NUTCRACKER to grace us with their presence while we search.
+It's not uncommon for Black Rosy-Finch and Clark's Nutcracker to grace us with their presence while we search.

-We'll spend several hours in search of our target after which we'll make our way back down the trail and back to town for an early lunch before taking a long afternoon break.
-In the evening we'll have dinner before visiting nearby shrubsteppe to look for SHORT-EARED OWL, SAGEBRUSH SPARROW, and other high sage species.
+We'll spend several hours in search of our target after which we'll make our way back down the trail and back to town for lunch before taking a long afternoon break.
+In the evening we'll have dinner before visiting a nearby reservoir to see if any fall shorebird migrants are on the move.

-Day 3 (SAT): Saturday morning is a backup for the Snowcock if for some reason we were unable to track down the target bird on Friday.
-If needed our morning will follow the same itinerary as Friday, before packing up and traveling northeast to Idaho, where we'll make an evening attempt at tracking down CASSIA CROSSBILL, before spending the night nearby in Twin Falls.
-If we were successful on Friday, we will go birding in the morning around Elko, before departing for the crossbills in Idaho later in the day.
+Saturday morning is a backup for the Snowcock if for some reason we were unable to track down the target bird on Friday.
+If needed our morning will follow the same itinerary as Friday, before packing up and traveling northeast to Idaho, where we'll make an evening attempt at tracking down Cassia Crossbill.
+If we were successful on Friday, we will go birding in the morning around Elko, before departing for Idaho, stopping to look for Canyon Wren, Grasshopper Sparrow, and Calliope Hummingbird before trying for Cassia Crossbill later in the day.

 Night in Twin Falls, ID

-Day 4 (SUN): Sunday morning will be a 2nd chance for CASSIA CROSSBILL.
+Sunday morning will be a 2nd chance for Cassia Crossbill.
 If we missed out on Saturday, we'll head back to the mountains and spend the morning checking some of the best places these birds are known to frequent, before making the 4-hour drive back to Salt Lake City, with a potential stop or 2 along the Great Salt Lake on the way.
-If we got the crossbill on Saturday, we will leave early Sunday morning and head into Utah to see if we can seek out GRAY PARTRIDGE, CHUKAR, PRAIRIE FALCON, GOLDEN EAGLE, and other desert plains species along the north side of the Great Salt Lake.
-We'll also visit Bear River MBR which should be seeing it's first waves of southbound shorebirds for the fall.
+If we get the crossbill on Saturday, we will spend the morning around Twin Falls tracking down Gray Partridge, Barn Owl, and Burrowing Owl before heading into Utah and visiting the world famous Bear River Migratory Bird Refuge.